In this article, we will take a look at 7 of the top sidechain plugins of 2021.

 What Is Sidechain Plugin?

 A sidechain plugin gives users the ability to program various volume modulations within a track or mix.
-Using sidechain can help you regulate the volume differences of a track without meddling with its level manually, as the device will change any parameters you program during the playback on its own.
+Using a sidechain can help you regulate the volume differences of a track without meddling with its level manually, as the device will change any parameters you program during the playback on its own.

 - Introducing elements into a mix by slowly increasing their volume as the track plays.